Flyweight Pattern Tutorial

 set flyweight oper abstract

-10. Move the mouse cursor over the Subject class, and drag out Generalization > Class to create subclasses ConcreteFlyweight and UnsharedConcreteFlyweight.
+10. Move the mouse cursor over the Flyweight class and drag out Generalization > Class to create subclasses ConcreteFlyweight and UnsharedConcreteFlyweight.

 create flyweight subclasses

-11. Make ConcreteFlyweight and UnsharedConcreteFlyweight inherit the abstract operations provided from Flyweight by right clicking on them, and selecting Related Elements > Realize all Interfaces from the popup menu.
+11. Make ConcreteFlyweight and UnsharedConcreteFlyweight inherit the abstract operations provided by Flyweight by right-clicking on them and selecting Related Elements > Realize all Interfaces from the popup menu.

 realize interface

-12. Add an operation to ConcreteFlyweight by right clicking on ConcreteFlyweight, and selecting Add > Attribute from the popup menu.
-Name the attribute intrisicState.
+12. Add an attribute to ConcreteFlyweight by right-clicking on ConcreteFlyweight and selecting Add > Attribute from the popup menu.
+Name the attribute intrinsicState.

 add concrete flyweight attribute